ehgeraldo/datascience/README.md

 # Eduardo Henrique Geraldo
 <sub>*Future Data Analyst* </sub>

 I'm physicist at (UNESP) and I have some experiences in oilfield as 'data operator', where I worked as mlwd (monitoring real data from drilling field).
 I have learned to adapt quickly with new technologies, solving problem in high pressure environments.
 I combine analytical and soft skills.
-I have spending some last years to improve my knowledge on Artificial Inteligence, Machine Learning, Deep learning, Big Data analysis to solve real problems on my master thesis, I developed a critical thinking and problems.
+I learning and improve my knowledges on Artificial Inteligence, Machine Learning, Deep learning, Big Data analysis to solve real problems on my master thesis, I developed a critical thinking and problems.

 I'm a Master's degree student at University of Campinas (UNICAMP), and a MBA in Strategic Project Management from the University of Campinas (UNICAMP).